 12.1 Questions, comments or requests about your personal data can be sent to:

 Address: 6-7 Vaux Road, Finedon Road Industrial Estate, Wellingborough, NN8 4TG.

-Name of DPO: Richard Dawes (Group H&S Manager)
+Name: Richard Dawes (Group H&S Manager)

 13.1 You have the right to make a complaint at any time to the Information Commissioner’s Office (“ICO”), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.